EECA-NZ/electrify-app/readme.md

 # Electrify App

 This repository contains the source code for the Electrify App, a FastAPI application designed to provide insights into household energy costs.

+This is a prototype for an approach to deploying our models that aims to make it easy:

-It's designed to be easy to deploy as a Docker container and also easy to use locally as a library.
+* to deploy them as a Dockerized backend for our public tools, and

+* to use locally as a library for research.

+In either case the same codebase is used, providing a single source of truth, and allowing EECA teams to manage the model in a single place.

 ## Prerequisites
 Before running the application, ensure you have Python and Docker installed on your system.
 Python 3.12 or higher is recommended.